level23/dynadot-api/README.md

 ## Contributing

 If you want to help us improve this implementation, just contact us.
 All help is welcome!
+The only requirement for contributing is that all code is 100% covered by unit tests and that they implement the PSR standards.

 ## License